 The City is making improvements to Downey Road from Woodland Glen Drive to Teal Drive as part of efforts to implement the Council-approved Cycling Master Plan.
 Improvements include the addition of bike lanes and traffic calming measures.

 Initiated in 2013, the Downey Road repaving project was deferred so that the City could gather more community feedback after local residents expressed concerns about traffic speeds and community safety along Downey Road.
 In July 2014, Guelph City Council directed staff to report back with a design for Downey Road that includes bicycle lanes and traffic calming elements, as well as a recommendation on the classification of Downey Road.
-For more information about the history of this project, visit the Background tab below.

 The City of Guelph hired Paradigm Transportation Solutions Ltd. to conduct a thorough transportation study of Downey Road to address community concerns and fulfill Council’s direction.
 Staff presented a preferred traffic calming design option for Downey Road to Council in September 2016, and Council approved four of the five recommendations.
-Visit the Study tab below for more details about the study.

 Construction of the Council-approved recommendations will be completed in phases.
 The first phase will be completed in 2017, with further phases in subsequent years.
 Traffic control plans for the intersection at Downey and Niska road are still being considered.
 Details about construction, including future open house and feedback opportunities, will be posted in the Latest updates feed below.